ourcodingclub/ourcodingclub.github.io/_posts/2000-02-28-intro-modelling-update.md

 ```

 <center><img src="{{ site.baseurl }}/img/DL_intro_lm_sheep.png" alt="Img" style="width: 700px;"/></center>
-<center>Our model tells us that weight at weaning increases significantly with weaning date, and there is only a marginal difference between males and females.
+<center>Our model tells us that weight at weaning increases significantly with weaning date, and there is only a marginal difference between the rate of males' and females' weight gain.
 The plot shows all of this pretty clearly.</center>

 <div class="bs-callout-yellow" markdown="1">